LucoDevro/CAGEcleaner/README.md

 Given the results files of a `cblaster` run (or a [`CAGECAT`](https://cagecat.bioinformatics.nl/) run), `cagecleaner` retrieves all hit-associated genome assemblies, groups these into assembly clusters and identifies a representative assembly for each assembly cluster using `skDER`.
 In addition, `cagecleaner` can reinclude hits that seem different at the gene cluster level despite the genomic redundancy, and this by different gene cluster content and/or by outlier `cblaster` scores.
 Finally, `cagecleaner` returns a filtered `cblaster` binary file and a list of retained gene cluster IDs for straightforward downstream analyses.

-This tool has primarily been developed for `cblaster` searches against the NCBI nr database, but should work for any result set containing NCBI Nucleotide accession codes.

 ![workflow](workflow.png)

 ## Output